A. Identification of Taxicab.

 C. Physical and Mechanical Condition.
 All taxicabs operating under the Public Service Commission's permits shall at all times be kept in proper physical and mechanical condition to render safe, adequate, and convenient public service in accordance with Maryland Law.
 Failure to keep a taxicab in proper condition shall be sufficient ground for the revocation or suspension of the permit.

 D. Vehicle Replacements.
-A motor vehicle that is 10 model years old or older may not be used as a taxicab.
+A motor vehicle that is more than 12 model years old may not be used as a taxicab.

 E. Permissible and Prohibited Equipment.